 However, Rome also realised that the war would not progress unless they could cut off Carthage's supply route to its army from the sea.

-In order to do this, the Roman people knew that they had to invest in a new navy.
 They had to learn the skills required to build a massive fleet, capable of rivaling Carthage's, as well as train thousands of men to operate the vessels.

 The Romans, lacking much naval combat experience at this point, copied Carthaginian ship design from a vessel that had been wrecked on a beach during the war.

 By 260 BC, the Romans had created a fleet of 20 triremes and 100 quinquereme warships in only 60 days.
-Quinqueremes were the most advance craft of their time, and Carthage had been using them for decades.
+Quinqueremes were the most advanced craft of their time, and Carthage had been using them for decades.

 These ships had about 300 rowers, arranged in five groups, and could carry an additional 120 soldiers on board for attacking enemy crews in hand-to-hand combat.